-My Perfect Pet Dog Food earns the Advisor’s top rating of 5 stars.
+My Perfect Pet Dog Food receives the Advisor’s top rating of 5 stars.

-My Perfect Pet Grain Free Hunter’s Blend was selected to represent the other products in the line for this review.
+My Perfect Pet Hunter’s Turkey and Salmon Grain Free was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Frozen Dog Food

 Ingredients: Turkey thigh, potato, yam, salmon, green beans, spinach, cranberries, calcium carbonate, iodized salt, tricalcium phosphate, fish oil, dried kelp, vitamin E supplement, zinc sulfate, choline chloride, vitamin D3 supplement, copper gluconate, riboflavin, vitamin B12 supplement

 Fiber (estimated dry matter content) = 5.5%

 |Calorie Weighted Basis||40%||24%||36%|

 The first ingredient is turkey.
 Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.2

 Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The second ingredient is potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.